kylpo/notes/dev/Musings.md

+# Events and Components
+Server calls can just be boiled down to events.
+You have events and components.

 # Web Developers are young
 Interesting thought I just had: I can't think of a single web developer I follow that is over the age of 40.